MathewSachin/Captura/docs/FAQ.md

 ## Captura runs out of resources (high memory/CPU/disk usage) during recording

+Atleast 2 GHz CPU and 4 GB RAM are recommended.

 This may happen if frames are not being captured as fast as the framerate set.
 Try a lower value of framerate, 15fps would always work.
 We admit that the technology employed in Captura is not fast.

 There are solutions like Fraps, Dxtory, OBS, and NVidia Share which provide 60fps recordings, but the technologies they use are complicated.

+## Webcam capture does not work

+Try updating the drivers from `Control Panel > Device Manager`.

+## All options appear blank

+This can occur due to Settings file being corrupted.

+Try deleting `%AppData%/Captura` folder.